MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Calendar/Update-MgBetaPlace.md

 Update the properties of place object, which can be a room, workspace, or roomList.
 You can identify the room, workspace, or roomList by specifying the id or emailAddress property.
 This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the v1.0 release of this cmdlet, view [Update-MgPlace](/powershell/module/Microsoft.Graph.Calendar/Update-MgPlace?view=graph-powershell-1.0)

 ## SYNTAX